wp-plugins/anybackup/readme.txt

 == Docs & Support ==

-Unique features include:

-* One button backup and backup-scheduling
-* Works on low memory shared hosts and VPS servers
-* No setup
-* Zero-downtime restore
-* One-click live preview
-* Unlimited backup and restore
-* Free for personal use
+Support is available in 3 forms:

+* Through our <a href='https://anybackup.io/help'>help documentation</a>
-* Urgent, responsive support for paid users
+* On the support forum
-* Restores are always available for all users.
-We never hold your data hostage.
+* Within the app under the 'Support' link

 = Requirements =

 * Supports php 4 and above
 * Supported on wordpress 4 and above
-* Multisite and BuddyPress support available for premium users
+* Multisite and BuddyPress support available for premium users(contact us)

 == Services used ==